jgwinnett/GAC-MAP-VIZ/README.md

 * Create the .json files needed for VEGA visualization

+## Graph-Tool

+This project initially used [Graph-Tool](https://gitlab.com/JGwinnett/GAC-MAP) a fantastic tool for visualizing networks.
+I've since migrated to using VEGA to allow for online-embedding.

+The Graph-Tool modules are currently broken due to the restructuring of the other modules.
+They may be fixed in the future, if needed.

 ## Dependencies

-pandas
+* pandas
-numpy
+* numpy
-ast
+* ast
-json
+* json
-matplotlib
+* matplotlib
-forex_python
+* forex_python
-Graph-Tool (deprecated)
+* Graph-Tool (deprecated)